dasmlab/glooscap/operator/README.md

 - Connect the forthcoming Quasar UI (`../ui/`) to the controller APIs.

 Run `make help` for the full list of helper targets.
-# CI Test Bump 12 - Fix login
+# CI Test Bump 13 - Better group handling